-Which Swimming Tow Float Should I Choose for Open Water Swimming?
+Which Tow Float Should I Choose for Swimming in Open Water?

-What to Look for in a Tow Float?
+What Should I Look for in a Tow Float?

 Colour